dskyberg/r_jq/README.md

-# r_jq
 A Rust based json query utility patterned after the famous jq utility.
 This app has no real value other than I wanted to be able to query [serde_json] structures, in a similar manner to jq.

-Modeled after jq.
+The focus of this lib is to provide query capability.
+There is no plan to support the broader scripting capability of JQ.
+So, no aritimatic, and very little data transformation support.

+Most basic filter cabilities work, with the exception of the Optional, `?`, operator for identifiers and indexes.

-## Overview
+# Overview
-A query is a set of filters and functions that operate on an collection of [Values](serde_json::Value) and produce a new collection of [Values](serde_json::Value).
+A query is a set of filters and functions that operate sequentionally on an collection of Values and produce a new collection of Values.
+Each filter or function accepts a collection and return a new collection.

-It is tempting to consider each input/output array to be references to the original input.
-This isn't attempted because a block of filters and actions can transform the orginal inputs.

 # Examples